 Ric Costigan Sensei started Aikido in February 1977 when first introduced to Tom Moss Sensei (1944 - 2003) at the Coventry Phoenix dojo.
 He gained his 1st Dan black-belt in 1982, and slowly worked his way up to become one of the senior instructors at the Coventry club.
 In April 2002, Ric started the Stratford club - Stratford Phoenix Aikido - to give Yama Arashi UK a wider reach within the midlands.
 He was awarded his 5th Dan in October 2010 by Tony Thielemans Sensei in Brussels, and is qualified as a National Coach through the British Aikido Board (BAB).

-All BAB qualified assistant coaches who have trained under Ric Costigan Sensei for a minimum of 10 years.
+Both BAB qualified assistant coaches who have trained under Ric Costigan Sensei for over 15 years.